 You probably planted your garlic somewhere in the fall which has differing months in different zones in America.

 Garlic is a slow-growing vegetable that takes time to mature before it is ready to be harvested.
-That said, you can expect this period to be long.
+That said, you can expect this period to be longer.

-Garlic harvest period usually lasts few months and timing is actually crucial.
+The garlic harvest period usually lasts a few months and timing is actually crucial.

 Harvest them too early and they will not grow to maturity.
 Harvest them too late and the garlic head can split, therefore leaving your garlic cloves exposed.